freelancephp/WP-External-Links/readme.txt

 You could add `rel="external"` to those internal links that should be treated as external.
 The plugin settings will also be applied to those links.

+= Links to my own domain are treated as external links.
+Why? =

+Links pointing to your WordPress site are internal links.
+All other links will be treated as external links.

+= I want links to my own domain not being treated as external links. =

+Add your domain to the option "Ingore links (URL) containing...".

 [Do you have a question?
 Please ask me](http://www.freelancephp.net/contact/)